Cobol programming language, AS/400, RPG. Cobol continues to ensure the successful completion of business transactions.

 Syntax obeys very strict rules, going far enough to even determine the number of spaces before a command.
 This comes from the punched cards used to enter a program: Their precise elaboration was crucial.

 A COBOL program should consist of four main parts, in order: identification-, environment-, data-and procedure division.
 The first part is kind of a meta-description of the program.
 The second describes the work environment.
-(This changed if the software is running on different hardware.)
+(This changes if the software is running on different hardware.)
 The data part contains the files and variables, while the last one contains the actual program code.

 Why Does COBOL Still Exist?